 Food and Beverage

 By creating good hygiene for food and beverage businesses, you can minimise the risk of cross-contamination and ensure food safety for customers.
 This also creates a pleasant environment in which your customers can enjoy great food and good company.

-The principles of HACCP (Hazard Analysis and Critical Control Point) can help businesses introduce procedures to ensure the food they produce is safe to eat.
+The certification of the food safety standard of HACCP (Hazard Analysis and Critical Control Point) can help businesses introduce procedures to ensure the food they produce is safe to eat.
 Determining critical control points where hazards can be prevented and eliminated is essential; below we explore a few areas for consideration.

-Customers often decide where to eat from a glimpse of the menu or the premises before they decide to enter.
+Customers often decide where to eat from a glimpse of the menu or the condition of the premises before they decide to enter.
 Ensuring the entrance to your establishment is clean and inviting is important to encourage customers to dine with you.